Tanner253/DrillDrillDrill/README.md

 ### Return the sums of all the branches of a BST from left to right
 Time: O(n)
-Space: O(n) where n is the number of nodes in the given tree This was a good refresher on recursive formulars as well as a depth first treversal.
+Space: O(n) where n is the number of nodes in the given tree This was a good refresher on recursive formulas as well as a depth first traversal.

+### Node Depths
+Space: O(h) where h is the height of the tree
+Time: O(n) where n is the number of nodes in the tree Write a function that takes in a binary tree and returns the sum of its nodes' depths.